-Migraine is recurrent, vascular (throbbing) headache that affects up to 17 percent of women and six percent of men; it can be severe and disabling.
-Untreated, these headaches can last for hours and sometimes as long as three days.
+Migraine is recurrent, vascular (throbbing) headache that can be severe and disabling.
+The headaches can last for hours and sometimes as long as three days.
 We don’t know for sure what puts you at risk of migraine, but obesity is clearly associated with some cases.
-Most recently, researchers from Johns Hopkins recruited 3,862 adults to examine this issue, and concluded that people with a high body mass index (BMI) indicating overweight or obesity were 81 percent more likely to have episodic migraines (those that occur 0 to 14 days per month) than were people with a lower body mass index.
-The study found that this association with weight was particularly true among women under 50 (their episodic migraine risk was three times higher than men’s).
+The latest on this connection comes from a Norwegian study published in August 2020, showing a link between migraine and obesity in people under age 50.
+An earlier study from Johns Hopkins concluded that people with a high body mass index (BMI) indicating overweight or obesity were 81 percent more likely to have episodic migraines (those that occur up to 14 days per month) than were people with a lower body mass index.
+That study found that the association with weight was especially pronounced among women under 50; their episodic migraine risk was three times higher than men’s.
 It also showed that as BMI went up, so did the chance of developing migraine.
-The study was presented at the International Headache Congress in June 2013.

 Andrew Weil, M.D.